E.N. Wennberg Gallery January 10 – February 7, 2020

 Rebecca Lawrence Gallery: January 10 – February 7, 2020

 Athena Petra Tasiopoulos is a mixed media collage artist and fine art photographer.
 Originally from Pennsylvania, Athena studied photography at the Art Institute of Philadelphia where she graduated at the top of her class in 2008.
 She currently resides in Barre, Vermont.
 Her work is collected internationally.

 “I work with recycled and found vintage papers encased beneath a layer of beeswax.
 I gravitate toward soft, muted colors — warmed and stained by time.
 Repetitive patterns and primitive marks carved and scraped into the surface of the wax speak to the imperfections of the human hand and the vulnerability of materiality. “

 “I see my practice as a meditation on transience, transformation, and the beauty of imperfection.
 An embrace of what is — as it is.”

-Steve Chase, an accomplished artist who studied at AVA Gallery and Art Center with Clifford B. West as well as with AVA’s Community Art program Art Lab, is known for his bold and colorful works of oil pastel on paper or Yupo synthetic paper.
+Steve Chase, an accomplished artist who studied at AVA Gallery and Art Center with Clifford B. West, is known for his bold and colorful works of oil pastel on paper or Yupo synthetic paper.
 Some of the artwork is created from studying photographs and others are works of the artist’s imagination.
-The below artwork is on display in the Carter-Kelsey Building lobby from July 29 until August 25, 2019.
-Artwork is sold on a “Cash and Carry” basis, and may be purchased in person, by calling AVA at 603.448.3117, or emailing Exhibition Manager Heidi Reynolds at email@example.com for details.
+The below artwork is available for sale on a permanent basis.
+Artwork is sold on a “Cash and Carry” basis, and may be purchased in person, by calling AVA at 603.448.3117, or emailing Executive Director Heidi Reynolds at email@example.com for details.